carlst99/UVOCBot/README.md

 UVOCBot has two main components:
 - The bot itself, `UVOCBot`.
 This is a .NET 5 Worker project, based on the `Microsoft.Extensions.Hosting` framework.
 - A RESTful API that abstracts the MariaDB database, `UVOCBot.Api`.
-This is built using `ASP.NET Core` and `Entity Framework Core`.
-This is by and large a data abstraction layer; very little data manipulation occurs here, except for where it would be inefficient for the client to perform non-user dependent actions.
+An `ASP.NET Core 5` project utilising `Entity Framework Core`.
+This is by and large a data abstraction layer; very little data manipulation occurs here, except for where it would be inefficient for the client to perform non-user-dependent actions.

 There is also a shared project, `UVOCBot.Core`, which contains models common to both projects.